wwharton/GoogleSheetsAPITemplate/README.md

 - Copy over `package-lock.json`
 - Copy over `package.json`
 - run `npm i`
-- Provide your credentials in the placeholder in `index.js`
+- Provide your credentials in `index.js`
 - `npm run dev` and see the values in your sheets

 #############################################################################